BYU Jerusalem Center: Research and education

 The Jerusalem Center played a role in the research of the Dead Sea Scrolls in cooperation with the Dead Sea Scrolls Foundation of Jerusalem.
 They developed a comprehensive CD-ROM database of the contents of the Scrolls, enabling researchers worldwide the ability to study them.

-The center provides a curriculum that focuses on Old and New Testament, ancient and modern Near Eastern studies, and language (Hebrew and Arabic).
+The center provides a curriculum that focuses on Old and New Testaments, ancient and modern Near Eastern studies, and language (Hebrew and Arabic).
 Classroom study is built around field trips that cover the Holy Land, and the program is open only to qualifying full-time undergraduate students at either BYU, BYU-Idaho, or BYU-Hawaii.

 The center teaches classes in four-month semesters occurring three times per year.
 Each semester costs $10,815.
 Students are required to take a small orientation course online before entering the center and are interviewed individually.
 Application requirements state that students must have attended at least two semesters (including the semester immediately preceding the trip abroad) at BYU, BYU-Hawaii, or BYU-Idaho, have a GPA of at least 2.5, and sign an agreement not to proselytize.
 Married students are not allowed to attend.

 Mission

-Members of the LDS Church believe that Jesus Christ will return in glory in his Second Coming.
-Howard W. Hunter, who was president of the church's Quorum of the Twelve at the time of the center's construction, pointed out that although there would be no proselytizing from the center, it still served a valuable purpose.
+LDS Church members believe that Jesus Christ will return in glory in his Second Coming.
+Howard W. Hunter, who was president of the church's Quorum of the Twelve at the time of the center's completion, pointed out that although there would be no proselytizing from the center, it still served a valuable purpose.
 One church member quoted him this way: "Elder Hunter said that our mission was not to harvest, probably not even to plant, but to clear away a few more stones."
 Latter-day Saints often see the center as a way for them to show local Jews what the church is about by example, rather than by proselyting.
 This is done by the way students and faculty at the center live their lives, as well as through the hiring of both Israeli and Palestinian workers, as an example of what can be done through cooperation.
 During construction of the center, for example, the church hired as many as 300 workers at one time, with about 60% of them being Arab and the other 40% being Jewish.
-Similar cooperation continues today.
+As of 2008, similar cooperation still continues.

-The center also strives to meet the goals of the BYU Mission statement, "to assist individuals in their quest for perfection and eternal life" as well as in their educational endeavors.
+The center also strives to meet the goals of the BYU mission statement, "to assist individuals in their quest for perfection and eternal life" as well as in their educational endeavors.
 The center aims to give students not only an educational experience by experiencing cultures and languages firsthand, but a spiritual experience by taking them to the sites of biblical events and encouraging them to live their lives in a Christian way.